home-assistant/home-assistant.io/source/_components/sensor.pilight.markdown

 ---

 This `pilight` sensor platform for 433 MHz devices uses a value in the message payload as the sensor value.
-Unique identifiers (e.g. _uuid_) can be set to distinguish between multiple pilight devices.
+Unique identifiers (e.g., _uuid_) can be set to distinguish between multiple pilight devices.
 To use a pilight sensor the pilight Home Assistant hub has to be set up.

 To use your sensor via pilight, make sure it is [supported](https://wiki.pilight.org/doku.php/protocols) and add the following to your `configuration.yaml` file: